fryylord/notetakerEXPRESS/README.md

 # Note Taker
 # Solution for Module 11 Challenge

-This script has been created as a command line based tool for creating a basic web page displaying team profile information.
-After gathering the data to fill the contents, a page is created with a card for each team member, as well as basic formatting to display the card(s).
+This page has been created as a tool for taking and recalling notes, as well as presenting the ability to delete the created notes as well.

 ![](./public/assets/media/screenshot1.jpg)
 ![](./public/assets/media/screenshot2.jpg)